holguinj/puppet-docs/source/puppet/3.6/reference/future_parameter_types.markdown

 * `Tuple[String, Integer, 1, 4]` -- matches an array containing one string followed by 0 to 3 integers.
 * `Tuple[String, Integer, 1, default]` -- matches an array containing one string followed by any number of integers.

-### Struct
+### Struct[{keys => Types}]

 Matches: same as Hash, but specifies the type of every key and value.
 Required Parameters: a hash containing `key => Type` pairs.
-In order to validate the input hash, each key must be present and have a value that matches the type declaration.
+In order to validate the input hash, the value of each key must match its type declaration.
 Optional Parameters: none.

-Note: keys that are missing in the input hash are treated as `undef`.
+Note: Keys that are missing in the input hash are treated as `undef`.
 That means that it's possible to have optional keys in a Struct, as long as the corresponding type is compatible with `undef` (i.e., `Optional` or `Any`).

 Examples: